 Importantly, the economic impacts of the autonomous car will be magnified and accelerated by two parallel innovations: the electric car and mobility-as-a-service (MaaS).
 Each of these technologies is important and significant on its own.
-But together these technologies create a virtuous cycle the will expand their respective impact far beyond anything that would achieve on their own.
+But together these technologies create a virtuous cycle the will expand their respective impact far beyond anything that would be achieved on their own.

 Below I’ve summarized some of the potential economic impacts of these technologies and why they are expected.
 The impacts are categorized by industry.
 This is by no means a comprehensive list.